jvdw008/crimbo/README.md

     Why the project is useful
 	For others to learn about using LoveDOS (Lua for DOS) to make DOS-based games.

+    How to run LoveDOS
+	Open DosBox.
+Create the settings to point to where your game folder is, then when you run DosBox, type "love gameFolderName" (without the quotes)

 Hope you learn something fun looking at this!